 Looking for more service business ideas and how to get about starting them?
 Check out:

 02. Create a service website

 Starting a business means that you are the product.
 Unlike an item on a shelf, that’s not always easy for others to conceptualize.
 Rather, the best way to highlight the value of your skills is to create a service website that explains what you offer and also helps establish your credibility.
-Whether you are creating at health and wellness website or a salon website, it's vital that you have an online presence.
+Whether you are creating a hotel website, a health and wellness website, or a salon website, it's vital that you have an online presence.

 First, you’ll need to choose a website builder that offers many ways to customize your site and handle all your business needs.
 Among the options out there, Wix offers an array of inspiring and highly effective business website templates.
-For sites like this list of best hotel websites, advanced web tools like an online scheduling software are ideal to accept bookings, payments and send invoices directly from your site.
+For sites like this list of best hotel websites, advanced web tools like an online scheduling software are ideal to accept bookings, payments and send invoices directly from your site (see best scheduling software to learn more).
 Additionally, you can check out these small business website design tips and booking sites to learn how to get the most out of your site.

 Second, you’ll need to get a hosting plan to make your site live and domain name, also known as your online address.
 Wix’s free website hosting is secure and provides large storage space that keeps your site up and running.
 For your domain name, you can use your business name, which falls in line with best practices to better branding.

 Something else you can do to position yourself well in your field is to make sure you have a logo that represents your brand and attracts new customers.
 Use an industry-specific logo maker to give you inspiration and to help you create your own.
 For example, if you're a cleaning service, try using a Cleaning Logo Maker.